Halldór Laxness: Later years

 In the 1960s Laxness was very active in Icelandic theater.
-He wrote and produced plays, the most successful of which was The Pigeon Banquet (Dúfnaveislan, 1966.)
+He wrote and produced plays, the most successful of which was The Pigeon Banquet (Dúfnaveislan, 1966).

 In 1968 Laxness published the "visionary novel" Kristnihald undir Jökli (Under the Glacier / Christianity at the Glacier).

+Laxness was awarded the Sonning Prize in 1969.

+In 1970 Laxness published an influential ecological essay, Hernaðurinn gegn landinu (The War Against the Land).
 In the 1970s he published what he called "essay novels": Innansveitarkronika (A Parish Chronicle, 1970) and Guðsgjafaþula (A Narration of God's Gifts, 1972).
 Neither has been translated into English.

-Laxness was awarded the Sonning Prize in 1969.

-In 1970 Laxness published an influential ecological essay, Hernaðurinn gegn landinu (The War Against the Land).

-He continued to write essays and memoirs throughout the 1970s and into the 1980s.
+Laxness continued to write essays and memoirs into the 1980s.
 As he grew older he began to suffer from Alzheimer's disease and eventually moved into a nursing home, where he died on 8 February 1998, at the age of 95.

 Family and legacy

-Laxness married to Ingibjörg Einarsdóttir (3 May 1908 - 22 January 1994) in 1930 (divorced in 1940), and married Auður Sveinsdóttir (30 June 1918 - 29 October 2012) in 1945.
+In 1922, Laxness met Málfríður Jónsdóttir (29 August 1896 – 7 November 2003), who gave birth to his first daughter, María, on 10 April 1923.

+In 1930, he married Ingibjörg Einarsdóttir (3 May 1908 – 22 January 1994), who gave birth to his son Einar on 9 August 1931.
+In 1940 they divorced.

+In 1939, he met Auður Sveinsdóttir (30 June 1918 – 29 October 2012) at Laugavatn.
+Auður waited for Laxness and made sacrifices so he could focus on his work.
+They married in 1945 and moved into their home, Gljúfrasteinn, in Mosfellsbær later that year.
+Auður and Halldór had two daughters: Sigríður, born 26 May 1951, and Guðný, born 23 May 1954.
-He had four children: Sigríður Mária Elísabet Halldórsdóttir (Maria, 10 April 1923 - 19 March 2016), Einar Laxness (9 August 1931 - 23 May 2016), Sigríður Halldórsdóttir (Sigga, b.
-26 May 1951) and Guðný Halldórsdóttir (Duna, b.
-23 January 1954).
-Guðný Halldórsdóttir is a filmmaker whose first work was the 1989 adaptation of Kristnihald undir jōkli (Under the Glacier).
-In 1999 her adaptation of her father's story Úngfrúin góða og Húsið (The Honour of the House) was submitted for consideration for the Academy Award for Best Foreign Film.
-Guðný's son, Halldór Laxness Halldórsson, is a writer, actor and poet.

-Another grandchild, Auður Jónsdóttir, is an author and playwright.

-Gljúfrasteinn (Laxness's house, grounds and personal effects) is now a museum operated by the Icelandic government.
+His daughter Guðný Halldórsdóttir is a filmmaker whose first work was the 1989 adaptation of Kristnihald undir jōkli (Under the Glacier).
+In 1999 her adaptation of Laxness's story Úngfrúin góða og Húsið (The Honour of the House) was submitted for consideration for the Academy Award for Best Foreign Film.
+Guðný's son, Halldór Laxness Halldórsson, is a writer, actor, and poet.
+A grandchild, Auður Jónsdóttir, is an author and playwright.
+Gljúfrasteinn (Laxness's house, grounds, and personal effects) is now a museum operated by the government of Iceland.

-In the 21st century interest in Laxness in English-speaking countries has increased following the reissue of several of his novels and the first English-language publications of Iceland's Bell (2003) and The Great Weaver from Kashmir (2008).
-In 2016 a new English-language translation of the novel Gerpla was published as Wayward Heroes.
+In the 21st century, interest in Laxness in English-speaking countries increased after several of his novels were reissued and the first English-language publications of Iceland's Bell (2003) and The Great Weaver from Kashmir (2008).
+In 2016 a new English-language translation of Gerpla was published as Wayward Heroes.
 A new English-language translation of Salka Valka was released in 2022 to widespread acclaim.

-Halldór Guðmundsson's book The Islander: A Biography of Halldór Laxness won the Icelandic Literary Prize for best work of non-fiction in 2004.
+Halldór Guðmundsson's book The Islander: A Biography of Halldór Laxness won the Icelandic Literary Prize for best work of nonfiction in 2004.

 Numerous dramatic adaptations of Laxness's work have been staged in Iceland.
-In 2005, the Icelandic National Theatre premiered a play by Ólafur Haukur Símonarson, titled Halldór í Hollywood (Halldór in Hollywood) about the author's time spent in the United States in the 1920s.
+In 2005 the Icelandic National Theatre premiered a play by Ólafur Haukur Símonarson, Halldór í Hollywood (Halldór in Hollywood), about Laxness's time in the United States in the 1920s.

 A biennial Halldór Laxness International Literary Prize is awarded at the Reykjavík International Literary Festival.